-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326).
+In June 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2016-13, Financial Instruments- Credit Losses (Topic 326).
 The standard changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
 Financial assets measured at amortized cost will be presented at the net amount expected to be collected by using an allowance for credit losses.
 The standard is effective for fiscal years and interim periods beginning after December 15, 2019.
 Early adoption is permitted for all periods beginning after December 15, 2018.
-The Company has evaluated the impact of this guidance and has concluded that adoption of the standard will not have a material impact on its consolidated financial statements.
+The Company has evaluated the impact of this guidance and has concluded that adoption of the standard will not have a material impact on its condensed consolidated financial statements.